 - kidney problems

-You may not recognize symptoms of overhydration in the early stages.
-Common symptoms include:
+You may not recognize symptoms of overhydration in its early stages.
+As the condition progresses, common symptoms include:

-Untreated overhydration can lead to dangerously low levels of sodium in the blood.
+Untreated overhydration can lead to dangerously low levels of sodium in your blood.
 This can cause more severe symptoms, such as:

-Your doctor will ask about your medical history to determine whether symptoms are caused by overhydration or another condition.
-They will also perform a physical examination, and they may order blood and urine tests.
+Your doctor will ask about your medical history to find out if your symptoms are caused by overhydration or another condition.
+The doctor will also perform a physical examination, and may order blood and urine tests.

 - cutting back on your fluid and salt intake

-- diuretics to increase how much urine is produced
+- taking diuretics to increase the amount of urine you produce

-- medications to reduce symptoms such as nausea, seizures, and headache
+- taking medicines to reduce symptoms such as nausea, seizures, and headache

 Endurance athletes can reduce the risk of overhydration by weighing themselves before and after a race.
 This helps determine how much water they have lost and need to replenish.

-If you have an underlying medical condition, such as diabetes, congestive heart failure, or kidney problems, talk to your doctor about the best treatments for those conditions.
-If you have excessive thirst, contact your doctor.
-This could indicate a medical problem that requires treatment.
+If you have a medical condition such as diabetes, CHF, or kidney disease, talk to your doctor about the best treatments.
+Also contact your doctor if you’re unusually thirsty.
+This could be a sign of a medical problem that needs to be treated.